biafra/tkMOO-light-plugins/README.md

 [MCP/2.1](http://www.moo.mud.org/mcp2/) and comes with several [plugins](http://www.awns.com/tkMOO-light/plugins/).

+You need to install them in the tkMOO-light plugins directory.
+Open <u>`H`</u>`elp/Installed Plugins` to check where it is on your system.

 Plugins
 ---

 > **`client-info.tcl`**
 >
 > Implements **`dns-com-vmoo-client`** which sends some client info to the MOO.
-> It lets the MOO server to know the client name and version, and the window horizontal and vertical size.
+> It lets the MOO server know the client name and version, and the window
+> horizontal and vertical size.
+Which is great to show proper formated text.
 >
 > **`mmedia.tcl`**
 >